JeffreyCase/pcaob-rag-audit-assistant/README.md

 7. Gives only the retrieved passages to Gemini, together with strict citation and refusal instructions.
 8. Saves outputs for automated checks and human review.

-In plain English, this is an **open-book workflow**: the retriever opens the relevant pages, and the language model writes from those pages.
+This is an open-book workflow.
+The retriever opens the relevant pages, and the language model writes from those pages.

 ```mermaid
 flowchart LR